craftsmancoding/repoman/README.md

 ## Why is it Needed?

 1. All MODx code is referenced in the database, so adding and updating templates, chunks, snippets etc. requires much patience and click-work in the manager GUI.
 Repoman's "import" and "install" functionality streamlines development by detecting files in your package's directory and creating the necessary MODX records.
 2. Even though MODX packages install files into _two_ locations (web accessible "assets" and non-public "core" files), Repoman codifies the workarounds to let you develop and version your code in _one_ directory.
-Simply your directory structure!
+Simplify your directory structure!
 3. Although extremely useful, MODX's transport packages are a pain to create.
 Repoman eliminates the need for developers to create customized build scripts.
 4. Packages created with Repoman are compatible with [Composer](https://getcomposer.org/), so you can sensibly manage PHP dependencies within your MODX packages.
 This means you can use [autoloading](https://github.com/craftsmancoding/repoman/wiki/Autoloading) and namespaces too!